Evan-Bertis-Sample/Evan-Bertis-Sample/README.md

 Currently, I am working as QA Lead and game developer at [Overture Games](https://www.overture.games/).
 We are preparing to release the indie studio's first commerical release, Intervallic, a game that makes learning instruments fun!

-Outside of Overture, I'm working on a tool called Dianode, a tool that promises writers the ability to easily write interactive narratives with characters that are knowledgable of their surroundings.
-Dianode is being developed in C++, and currently boasts an easy-to-use API that can be used in most programming languages, and a node-based GUI.
-Check it out!
-* [Dianode Editor](https://github.com/Evan-Bertis-Sample/Dianode-Editor): The node-based editor built using Dear Imgui, SDL2, OpenGL, and other related technologies.
-* [Dialogue Driver](https://github.com/Evan-Bertis-Sample/Dialogue-Driver): The open-source libary that powers Dianode.
+Outside of Overture, I'm working on a lightweight framework/template for the Unity Game Engine, called [Curly](https://github.com/Evan-Bertis-Sample/Curly).
+Curly promises to make building small to medium-sized games easy, while promoting a solid architecture.

 ## 🛠️ Tools and Technologies 🛠️